-Compared to the rest of the East Bay market, the Produce and Waterfront submarket has higher rates, and you'll need to make a great offer to be in this hot submarket.
+Compared to the rest of the East Bay market, the Produce and Waterfront submarket has more expensive rates, and you'll have to negotiate above asking rent to be in this hot submarket.

-In the last 90 days, 13 listings have been made available, which means spaces most likley are leasing quickly.
-You'll want to be prepared to make an offer immediately.
-About 31% of the listings in the Produce and Waterfront are subleases, so you might be able to find a shorter term or below market rent.
+In the last 90 days, 13 listings have been posted online, which means office spaces might be leasing quickly.
+You'll want to be prepared to tour spaces as quick as possible.
+About 23% of the office spaces in the Produce and Waterfront are subleases, so you might be able to snag a great spot on a short term.
 There aren't many listings below 2,000 square feet on the market, so finding a space for a small business might be tough.

-Even though the median size is 3,650 sqft, there are still 0 office spaces below 2,000 sqft.
-Most properties in this market are approximately 3 floors.
+Even though the median size is 2,600 sqft, there are still 0 listings below 2,000 sqft.
+Most buildings in this market are approximately 3 floors.
 Most buildings in this region were built in 1957 and are Class B.